Master's Programme in Investment Treaty Arbitration

 The fourth module is the preparation of your degree thesis.
 You can select the topic together with your course director.

-You will be taught by a dedicated faculty leading in their fields.
+You will learn from a dedicated faculty leading in their fields.
 Your learning experience is complemented by an internationally renowned adjunct faculty of practitioners, government officials, and academics.
 In previous years we could welcome, among others, senior dispute resolution partners of international law firms, the deputy secretary general of ICSID as well as the deputy secretary general of the PCA and many others.
 You study effectively in small groups and take part in mini-moot courts, workshops, and tutorials with a focus on professional skills.
 And you will expand your professional network.

 Teaching is based on the so-called problem-based methodology.
 As a consequence, there are very few lectures.
 Instead, you will partake in different forms of seminars.
 At the seminars, problems are discussed and analysed, as well as possible solutions to problems.
 You and your classmates will be divided into smaller teams that are expected to meet and prepare for each classroom session.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.